 Why you should buy this: It's a great combination of good design and strong functionality that costs less than the competition.

 Who it's for: Someone who doesn't mind doing some research before buying and wants to get an excellent product for a low price.

 Why we picked the Honor Band 6:

-It has a heart rate sensor and a blood oxygen monitor (SP02) and a range of workouts it’ll track, although it’s not designed for hardcore sportspeople, more for the casual exerciser interested in improving.
+It has a heart rate sensor, a blood oxygen monitor (SP02), and a range of workouts it’ll track, although it’s not designed for hardcore sportspeople; it's more for the casual exerciser interested in improving.
 There are some concerns over step count accuracy, but this never seemed to affect completed workout data, and software updates may cure issues in the future.
 The overall software experience is pleasant, with swipes and taps needed to navigate the clear menus, all displayed in crisp, colorful detail on the screen.